-Due to the chiral nature of the interactions of the $W$ boson, its spin state can be inferred from the kinematics of its decays.
+Due to the chiral nature of the interactions of the $W$ boson, its spin state can be inferred from the kinematic properties of its decays.
 As the $W$ boson couples only to leptons with left-handed chirality and anti-leptons with righted-handed chirality, its spin can be approximated as being in the direction of the lepton's momentum.
-This approximation is valid in the limit where the mass of the lepton is negligible compared with the mass of the $W$ boson $m_\ell \ll m_W$\cite{Ashby_Pickering_2023}.
+This approximation is valid in the limit where the mass of the lepton is negligible compared with the mass of the $W$ boson $m_\ell \ll m_W$~\cite{Ashby_Pickering_2023}.

-To extract $\vec{a}$ from kinematic observables, the an inverted Wigner-Weyl formalism is used~\cite{Ashby_Pickering_2023}.
+To extract $\vec{a}$ from kinematic observables, an inverted Wigner-Weyl formalism is used~\cite{Ashby_Pickering_2023}.
 This formalism provides a mapping from angular observables to the parameters of the spin density matrix.

 The `Wigner P' symbols of the Gell-Mann matrices are used here to map from the $W$ boson decay angles to the parameters of the SDM.
-Functions of the opening and azimuthal angles of the final-state leptons, $\theta$ and $\phi$, as defined in \cite{Panico_2018}, the Wigner Ps are simply stated here, with their derivation from the application of the projection operator to an axis-aligned spin state given in \cite{Ashby_Pickering_2023}:
+Functions of the opening and azimuthal angles of the final-state leptons, $\theta$ and $\phi$, as defined in Ref.~\cite{Panico_2018}, the Wigner Ps are simply stated here, with their derivation from the application of the projection operator to an axis-aligned spin state given in Ref.~\cite{Ashby_Pickering_2023}:

 Here $\pm$ refers to the charge of the lepton produced by the W boson decay.
-The angles $\phi$ and $\theta$ are the decay angles of the vector boson in its own rest frame.
-These angles are shown in figure 1 of \cite{Panico_2018}.
-The parameters of the Bloch vector, or Fano coefficients, are then simple averages of these eight functions \cite{Ashby_Pickering_2023}
+The angles $\phi$ and $\theta$ are the decay angles of the vector boson in its rest frame.
+These angles are shown in Ref.~\cite{Panico_2018}.
+The parameters of the Bloch vector, or Fano coefficients, are then averages of these eight functions \cite{Ashby_Pickering_2023}

 where $i$ runs from one to eight.
-Using this formalism, the single boson spin density matrix can be fully reconstructed from experimental data, up to the ambiguity associated with reconstructing the neutrino.
+Using this formalism, the single boson spin density matrix can be fully reconstructed from experimental data, up to the ambiguity associated with reconstructing the longitudinal momentum component of the neutrino.